 1. Fill Out the FAFSA ASAP

 FAFSA, or the Free Application for Federal Student Aid, is sometimes awarded to the first students to complete the form, depending on the school.

-Through FAFSA, students are awarded grants, work-study jobs, loans, and state-based financial aid — all the things that make going to college possible.
+Through FAFSA, students are awarded grants, work-study jobs, loans, and state-based financial aid — all the things that make attending college possible.

 Again, the sooner you complete the form, the better.
 This is the first step towards paying for college, so fill it out completely and as early as you can.

 2. Apply for as Many Scholarships as Possible

 Most high school students assume that scholarships are for the golden elite and that no scholarship committee would ever consider them a beneficiary.
 This simply isn’t the case.
 In fact, most scholarships have nothing to do with academic or athletic achievement and are attainable by regular, average students.

 In the professional world, employers often weed out applicants by asking them to answer a few questions in their cover letter.
 Asking a few industry-specific questions scares away a vast majority of people who would apply — even those who know how to answer the questions.
 So instead of having thousands of applications to go through, employers only have a small handful.

 In the end, only the most dedicated apply.
 This is true for most things in life.
 Many people don’t like to put in extra work, even if it is to their benefit.

 The moral of the story?